The musketeers’ adventure agency

 "It's just that I'm not really a Musketeer."

-"Well, that doesn't matter," said Aramis, feeling an increasing
+"Well, that doesn't matter," said Aramis, feeling an

-sense of helplessness.
-A voice came from somewhere in the crowd.
+increasing sense of helplessness.
+A voice came from

 "I'm not a Musketeer and I'm not allowed to say it."